 unnoticed in the English-speaking music press, if only because the main

 protagonist involved, Johnny Hallyday, tends to be a bit of a standing joke

 outside his homeland.
 Hallyday is the closest thing the French have to Elvis,

 and has proved far more resilient.
-Yet in light of a musical career that started
+Yet in light of a musical career that

-since, his show business profile is more comparable to Cliff Richard’s.
+ever since, his show business profile is more comparable to Cliff Richard’s.